sdiehl/wiwinwlh/tutorial.md

 Safe
 ----

-The Prelude has total variants of the historical partial functions (i.e. ``Text.Read.readMaybe``)in some cases, but often these are found in the various utility libraries like ``safe``.
+The Prelude has total variants of the historical partial functions (e.g. ``Text.Read.readMaybe``)in some cases, but often these are found in the various utility libraries like ``safe``.

 The total versions provided fall into three cases: